 - Including college preparatory classes, the scholarship will fund a maximum of 78 credits, or until completion of an Associate Degree, whichever occurs first.
 Students must work with their Counselor and Mentor to ensure they are taking the appropriate courses and prerequisite courses for their intended major.
 The scholarship will not fund any Baccalaureate degree coursework.

-* For more information regarding the College's use of Social Security Numbers, click here.
+* Visit our SSN Web page for more information regarding the College's use of Social Security Numbers.